Values of π(x) and Δ(x) for various x's

 \pi_{0}(x) = \lim_{\varepsilon \rightarrow 0}\frac{\pi(x-\varepsilon)+\pi(x+\varepsilon)}{2}

-\operatorname{R}(x^\rho) = 1 + \sum_{k=1}^\infty \frac{(\rho \ln x)^k}{k! k \zeta(k+1)}
+\mathrm{R}(x^\rho) = 1 + \sum_{k=1}^\infty \frac{(\rho \ln x)^k}{k! k \zeta(k+1)}

-and the sum runs over the non-trivial (i.e. with positive real part) roots of Riemann ζ-function in order of increasing the absolute value of the imaginary part.
+and the sum runs over the non-trivial (i.e. with positive real part) zeros of Riemann ζ-function in order of increasing the absolute value of the imaginary part.
 This sum describes the fluctuations of π(x), while the remaining terms give the «smooth» part of it and may be used as a very good estimator of π(x):

 The smooth part of Pi(x)